holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/01_weka/lesson_plan.md

     - Give simple data and see if can come up with classifier
     - Draw decision tree for it
     - This is an example of a "classifier program"
-    - Could easily implement this in python with simple if/else
+    - Could easily implement this in Python with simple if/else
 - Give more complex data
     - How could we approach this
     - Graph in different ways and try and find different splits